mrsarm/pose/Run-CI-envs.md

       run: docker build -t mrsarm/web:${TAG} .

     #
-    # At this point you may want to run unit tests of mrsarm/web
+    # At this point you may want to run unit tests from mrsarm/web
     # before releasing and running the e2e tests ...
     #
     # -name: Run unit tests
-    #  run: ...
+    #  run: docker run ... "mrsarm/web:$TAG" ...

     - name: Release Docker image
       # Release before running the e2e tests is up to you, here it's
       # released first in case you still want the image available in the
-      # registry even if the e2e tests fail.
+      # registry, even if the e2e tests fail.
       if: ${{ github.ref != 'refs/heads/master' }}
       run: docker push "mrsarm/web:$TAG"

     - name: Get compose.yaml
+      # Remember the compose file is stored at the mrsarm/e2e repo, not this one,
+      # so it can be shared across all apps.
+CI has to fetch it first from
+      # the right repo and branch, or use the default branch "master" if the feature
+      # branch $TAG doesn't exist in mrsarm/e2e.
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
       run: |